scottschroeder/lucille/README.md

-# lucile
+# lucille

 Create GIFs from your favorite shows & movies.

-Lucile scans media, extracts subtitles, and creates a searchable index.
-You can search through the subtitles to find the moment you want to immortalize, and Lucile can generate a GIF!
+Lucille scans media, extracts subtitles, and creates a searchable index.
+You can search through the subtitles to find the moment you want to immortalize, and Lucille can generate a GIF!

 ## Status